pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/owner/index.md

 ## Owner operations with CLI

 :::tip Testnet vs Mainnet
 The below CLI command examples use mainnet.
-See the `--rest-url` value for testnet and devnet in [Aptos Blockchain Deployments](/docs/nodes/aptos-deployments.md).
+See the `--rest-url` value for testnet and devnet in [Pont Blockchain Deployments](/docs/nodes/pont-deployments.md).
 :::

 ### Initialize CLI